-To program the Lock interval, do the following:
+To program the lock interval, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Light control, then press Enter. - 3.
 Scroll up/down to Lock interval, then press Enter. - 4.
 Scroll up/down to the unit number for which you want to program a lockout time, then press Enter. - 5.
-The current option value now flashes. - 6.
-Program the start and end times (see Light schedules on page 36). - 7.
-Press STATUS repeatedly to exit.
+The current option value now flashes.
+Program the start and end times (see Light schedules on page 33). - 6.
+Press Status repeatedly to exit.

-Testing
+Chapter 5 Testing

-This chapter provides a set of tests to ensure proper operation of your Simon XT self-contained security system.
-We recommended you test your system weekly.
+This chapter provides a set of tests to ensure proper operation of your security system.
+We recommend you test your system weekly.